Middle School

 7th Grade Language Arts

-This class is designed to support students as they grow to be critical thinkers, discerning readers, and competent writers.
+This class is designed to grow students as critical thinkers, discerning readers, and competent writers.
 Students will study literature, composition, grammar and vocabulary.
-Students will be evaluated through essay writing, vocabulary tests, oral presentation, and other activities.
+Students will be evaluated through essay writing, grammar and vocabulary tests, oral presentations, and other projects.

 -